jasonhansel/kineticvm/README.md

 ## Documentation

-Documentation for the full architecture is forthcoming.
-In the meantime, more code samples, with corresponding expected output, are contained in the `tests` directory.
+Documentation for the full architecture is [available on the wiki](https://github.com/jasonhansel/kineticvm/wiki).
+More code samples, with corresponding expected output, are contained in the `tests` directory.

 The codebase itself is not fully documented at the moment, but `rustdoc` documentation can be generated with `./generate-docs.sh` (currently tested only on Linux).